 Tool steels are notable for their hardness, resistance to abrasion and deformation.
-Tool steels can also retain a cutting edge at very high temperatures, which is why they are often used in the shaping of other materials through cutting, pressing, coining or extruding.
-Furthermore, their abrasion-resistance lends to their use in the production of injection moulds.
+They can also retain a cutting edge at very high temperatures, so they are often used to shape other materials through cutting, pressing, coining or extruding.
+Furthermore, their abrasion resistance lends to their use in producing injection moulds.

-As a tool steel and ground flat stock supplier, the manufacturing of our tool steel takes place under carefully controlled conditions.
-These conditions allow us to produce tool steel of the highest quality.
+As a tool steel supplier and ground flat stock supplier, our steel manufacturing occurs under carefully controlled conditions.
+These conditions allow us to produce steel of the highest grade with superior qualities.

 What Tool Steel grades do you supply?